iotaledger/cxc-slu-authenticity/authenticity-collector/README.md

 ## Description

-Authenticity Collector is a microservice that allows the creator manage the authentication proof of the devices in the CityXChange.
-It also connects to MPower connector microservice to receive and save sensor data.
-It uses Integration Services and IOTA SSI.
+Authenticity Collector is a microservice that saves the authentication proof of the devices of CityXChange.
+Furthermore it writes the sensor data, which is send by the device, to his own channel and sends it also to MPower.

 <p align="center">
   <img src="./authenticity-collector-diagram.png" alt="authenticity-collector-microservice diagram"/>